aaryaByte06/Plagiarism-Detection-System/README.md

 # Plagiarism Detection System (DS II Project)

 ## Overview
-This project implements a plagiarism detection system using n-gram analysis and hashing techniques.
+This project implements a local plagiarism detection system using n-gram analysis and hashing techniques.
 It compares documents and calculates similarity percentages based on shared text patterns.
 It is an IDE-independent project, and any IDE which can run java can be used.

 ---